Adi5423/Local-Management-System/README.md

 members.json: JSON file for storing member data.

-test_app.py: Contains automated tests for the application.
+test_app.py: Contains automated tests for the application. test may fail cause not properly allinged python -m unittest tests/test_app.py

 ## Working Mechanism
 Data Storage: The application uses JSON files (books.json and members.json) to store data persistently.
 When the application starts, it reads these files to load existing data.

 Routes: The application defines several routes for managing books and members:

+# Using Postman would be better approach
 ```bash
 /: Home page displaying counts of books and members.
 /books/list: Lists all books.